hpi-swa-teaching/SqueakKara/README.md

 You see it opened 2 windows SKGrid and SKWorkspace.

 You have 2 options to execute code: either you use the *"Do It!"* or the *"Print It!"* commands in the newly opened SKWorkspace for instant feedback.
-OR you write full code in the SKWorkspace, **save the code** and use the execute controls above the SKGrid.
+OR you write full code in the SKWorkspace, **save the code** and use the **execute controls** above the SKGrid.

-## What to do
+## What to do 🎱

 When you just want to experiment open a blank project.